RusSev/hello-world/README.md

 # hello-world
 Training
-For the traing purposes only.
+For the training purposes only.
 Not a serious stuff.